Here's how to use your finances to ruin your relationship

 - Decide which marriage destroying activity you'll work on eliminating.

-- Visit the TDS library for more on successfully sharing your life with your spouse.
+- Get more tips for successfully sharing your life and managing your finances with your spouse.

-- Don't miss these 26 ways inexpensive ways to keep the home fires burning bright!
+- Don't miss these 26 ways inexpensive ways to keep romance burning bright!

 Share your thoughts about this article with the editor.